 After WWII, America spring boarded itself from being a regular country to becoming a global powerhouse.
 Along with Russia, America has become a superpower.
 With the economy booming and the nation capitalizing on the global market, produce has become what we now know as surplus.

 American citizens can now benefit from the abundance of the economy and with that, bigger and tastier portions.
 Suppliers after WWII were gearing to look for new business ventures and thus conceptualized the idea of catering services.

 Catering in Fort Lauderdale for example, has its roots in the post War era as Florida was a powerhouse of the war effort during WWII.
 Food joints shifted from simply dishing out pieces of meat that filled the American stomach to a more sophisticated and complex form of art.
 Food has transformed from being a necessity to an indulgence.
 Now we see people experimenting on new dishes and people giving critique to these dishes.
 The emergence of a food culture has finally sprung up and until now, we still see new innovations in the consumption and marketing of food.

 With the emergence of a food culture and a booming industry centered on the consumption of food, people have grown to associate it with both personal and social experiences.
 It is the experiences that make people crave for more.

-Tower Deli is a restaurant in Fort Lauderdale that proudly lives by that idea that the American palette has shifted and is looking for an experience that they will remember for years to come.
-Tower Deli catering and diner knows its roots and has upheld the tradition of catering to the American desire, to cater and give an experience that the American market craves for.
+Tower Deli and Diner is a restaurant in Fort Lauderdale that proudly lives by that idea that the American palette has shifted and is looking for an experience that they will remember for years to come.
+Tower Deli and Diner knows its roots and has upheld the tradition of catering to the American desire, to cater and give an experience that the American market craves for.
 For inquiries, you can call 954.452.8202.
 We are located at 2315 South University Dr. Davie, Florida 33324.
-We at Tower Deli stay true to our roots and look forward to the future of the food industry and healthy, filling American consumerism.
+We at Tower Deli and Diner stay true to our roots and look forward to the future of the food industry and healthy, filling American consumerism.